sajswl/encryptonize-core/documentation/api/api-v2.md

 # Add Permission

-Adds a User to the access list of the specified `Object`.
-This call can fail if the caller does not have access to the `Object`, if the target user does not exist, or if the Storage Service cannot reach the auth storage.
+Adds a User to the access list of the specified `storage.Object`.
+This call can fail if the caller does not have access to the `storage.Object`, if the target user does not exist, or if the Storage Service cannot reach the auth storage.
 In these cases, an error is returned.

 ```